stjudecloud/university/docs/genomics-platform/workflow-guides/neoepitope/index.md

 | Gene1 | SampleA | chr10 | 106150600 | missense | R663H | NM_00101 | A | T |
 | Gene2 | SampleA | chr2 | 32330151 | missense | N329N | NM_00102 | T | G |

-!!!example "Notes on preparing the above file"
+!!!example Notes on preparing the above file
 -   The chromosome requires a 'chr' prefix.
 -   The position requires a suffix of HG19/HG38 to indicate the human genome assembly version.
 -   Only the missense mutations/gene fusion is supported currently and the other types of mutations will not be processed.